-Always consult your doctor or pharmacist before injecting calcium gluconate.
+Always consult a medical doctor or patient care specialist before using calcium gluconate injections.

 - You are allergic to calcium gluconate or other containing ingredients;

 - You develop hypotension, bradycardia, and cardiac arrhythmias with rapid administration;